GERRY: The Original Gear Pioneer (2 pages)

 Regarding Frostline Kits, Gerry remembered fondly the early days circa 1960, "....I sold kits to make gear in 1955, but when Dale and Julie Johnson joined me, we couldn't keep up with the orders for finished products, so discontinued the kits.
 Dale and Julie of course went on later to make a roaring success of themselves with Frostline."

-GERRY'S speciality in the company's mid-later years became "down insulated clothing," most particularly ski apparel; their factory was in Alamosa, Colorado.
+GERRY'S speciality in the company's mid and later years became "down insulated clothing," most particularly ski apparel; their factory was in Alamosa, Colorado.
 However, during the early years, Gerry Cunningham and his wife Ann designed, patented and sold several outdoor gear innovations entirely unrelated to clothing, of which I will mention just two (for that discussion, see below)

 Gerry Cunningham as an important Outdoor Writer, circa 1959 to circa 1972

-GERRY'S Famous Booklet Series: Begining about 1966 and into the early Seventies Gerry Cunningham wrote a series of at least six free booklets that are now collectibles.
-Size: 5x7 inches, except for "Wilderness Traveler," which is slightly larger.
+GERRY'S Famous Booklet Series: Gerry Cunningham wrote a series of at least six free booklets that are now collectibles.
+He also travelled around the Country as an educator and lecturer about saving the Environment many years before it became a popular thing to do.
+The booklets were sized at 5x7 inches, except for "Wilderness Traveler," which is slightly larger.

 "How to Keep Warm," 1967.
-Its opening sentence, "If your feet are cold, put your hat on," is shown in the image.
+"If your feet are cold, put your hat on" was the opening sentence of the small but highly influential booklet.
 For decades, that proverbial sentence has been drilled into the minds of everyone who takes an outdoor course on winter survival.
-The 15 page booklet is crammed with other similarly timeless wisdom, and I recommend it highly.
+The 15 page booklet is crammed with other similarly timeless wisdom..
+I recommend it highly.
 (Note: all images on this page are custom creations of OregonPhotos.com and are copyrighted; the original booklet of course continues to be under its own copyright)....
 The picture below shows Mr. Cunningham in the 1970 GERRY catalog.
 It's from a page where he discusses in depth "How to Keep Warm."
-He's probably in his late-forties in the picture.
+He's probably in his late-forties at the time.
+This slim booklet and Gerry himself were major influencers of Mr. Jerry Wigutow, the founder of Wiggys in Grand Junction, Colorado.

 "How to Enjoy Backpacking," 15 pages, eeriely foreshadows the modern backpacking revolution centering around "ultralight" gear, and the slim booklet's wisdom still rings true despite the advent of a number of high-tech materials and advanced hard goods since the time it was written.
-Shown is my 1972 copy; I also own a mint 1966 version of this booklet, which may have been the very first of Mr. Cunningham's booklet series
+Shown is my 1972 copy; I also own a mint 1966 version of this booklet, which may have been the very first of Mr. Cunningham's booklet series.
+Click for a picture of a modern ultralite gear afficianado at rest in her camp.

 Booklets not pictured: "Wilderness Trips You can Enjoy" 1967.
 "Food Packing for Backpacking," 1970.
 And the 5 1/2 x 8 inch sized "Wilderness Traveler," 1968.
 (I have images of these three booklets)...

-Also not pictured: "Light Weight Camping Equipment and How To Make It," by Gerry Cunningham and Margaret Hansson.
+Also not pictured: "Light Weight Camping Equipment and How To Make It," by Gerry Cunningham and (Meg) Margaret Hansson.
 This is a true book, a bit over 100 pages, first published in 1959.
 This is an interesting and important story.
-It will be covered fully, with text and pictures, in the book about GERRY that I am currently working on.
+It is covered more fully, with text and pictures, in the book about GERRY that I wrote, see page bottom for link.

 Gerry and his wife Ann also experimented with the first modern baby carriers, and patented their original design in 1963 as their "Gerry Kiddie Carrier."
 Innovations included the use of lightweight aluminum for its "S" curved frame, and lightweight nylons for the material.
 It was to sell for some forty years!
 Many of us as infants and toddlers spent hours in the out-of-doors in a Gerry Kiddie Carrier, and the close parent-to-child contact these carriers allowed led to some life-long pleasant associations to the outdoor world.........The third GERRY innovation I will mention here is the GERRY squeeze tube, invented circa 1955 to support Gerry's "Go Light, Leave No Trace" backpacking philosophy....
 Here's how these tubes worked: you would open up the bottom of the GERRY plastic tube, which resembled a toothpaste tube.
 Then you would insert the gloopy, messy food of your choice and re-seal the tube, which dispensed out the top, just like toothpaste!
 In this way, you automatically left behind the glass jar, reducing weight in your pack, and never being tempted to toss the used-up jar out into the forest!
 My "tube" favorites were peanut butter and jelly, but I've seen creative cooks squeezing an amazing variety of stuff out of these tubes.
 Once on a winter trip in the Tetons, I witnessed frozen orange juice being oozed out onto some kind of chicken dish!....
 I believe these tubes are now in common circulation as an outdoor product, no longer branded "GERRY."